duyapat-christony/duyapat-christony.github.io/_for-students/flowers-dilemma-math7.md

 order: 7
 ---

-> 🌻🌻 Your goal is to guess the hidden word by choosing letters.
-Each wrong guess causes a butterfly to fly away, making the flower sad!
+> 🌻🌻Your mission is to uncover the hidden word by guessing letters.
+Each incorrect guess sends a butterfly fluttering away, leaving the flower sad!
+Don’t let the flower lose its joy.
 If you're on a computer, you can use your keyboard.
 Feel free to take a screenshot of your highest score and share it in the comment section!🌻🌻
 {: .prompt-tip }

 <iframe id="flowers-dilemma" src="https://duyapat-christony.github.io/hangman-grade7-math" style="width: 100%; height: 200px; border: none;"></iframe>